 You should normally have a minimum of a second-class honours degree in mathematics or a 2.1 honours degree in a subject with a high mathematical content.
-Whatever your background, you should assess your suitability for this diploma course by trying our diagnostic quiz.
+Whatever your background, you should assess your suitability for this diploma course by completing our diagnostic quiz.

-If you are new to postgraduate study in mathematics you are advised to start with a single module: either the applied mathematics module Calculus of variations and advanced calculus (M820) on its own as your first module.
-However, if you have an undergraduate degree in pure mathematics you may alternatively study Analytic number theory I (M823) as your first module.
+If you are new to postgraduate study in mathematics you are advised to start with a single module: either the applied mathematics module Calculus of variations and advanced calculus (M820) or the pure mathematics module Analytic number theory I(M823).